Table of Contents

 Automatically log session input to files in:

 If enabled, every session's output will be logged to a file in the specified directory.
-File names are formatted as Date_Time.ProfileName.TerminalID.ProcessId.RandomNumber.log.
-You can customize the filename in Preferences > Advanced > Format for automatic session log filenames.
+The filename format can also be specified here as an interpolated string.

 When idle, send ASCII code X every Y seconds.